skadro-official/skCrypter/README.md

 #2 Other crypters
 - Some crypters decrypt the string on the current stack location.
 Even though in some situations the stack location is overwritten on returning from a function, especially when the encryption is called from the main function the encrypted string stays on the stack for the lifetime of the stack/program.
 - Some do not work with both Usermode and Kernelmode
+- Greater overhead

 Why this crypter?

 skCrypter works out of the box with both Usermode + Kernelmode and compiler optimizations on/off (tested with msvsc++19).
-The storage of the string is a fixed address which is controlable at every time and clearable traceless(builtin function)
+The overhead is very low and the storage of the string is at a fixed address which is controlable at every time and clearable traceless(builtin function)

 - Compile time string encryption